Highly arc-transitive digraphs -- counterexamples and structure: Highly arc-transitive digraphs with universal reachability relation

 We still need to show that the reachability relation of $G$~is universal.
-Suppose $e, e' \in V(G)$ are adjacent as edges in~$T$, and that $a$ (resp. $a'$) is an arc of~$G$ starting at $e$ (resp. $e'$).
-We will show that $a \sim a'$, this is clearly sufficient.
+Suppose $e, e' \in V(G)$ are adjacent as edges in~$T$, and that $h$ (resp. $h'$) is an arc of~$G$ starting at $e$ (resp. $e'$).
+We will show that $h \sim h'$; this is clearly sufficient.
 Assume first that $e$ and $e'$ share a vertex of~$A$.
-Let $a_1$, $a_2$ be arcs of~$G$ as in Fig.~\ref{fig:equiv} on the left (recall that $a \ge 3$).
-Obviously $a, a_1, a_2, a'$ is an alternating walk, thus $a \sim a'$.
+Let $h_1$, $h_2$ be arcs of~$G$ as depicted in the left part of Fig.~\ref{fig:equiv} (recall that $a \ge 3$).
+Obviously $h, h_1, h_2, h'$ is an alternating walk, thus $h \sim h'$.
 Secondly, assume $e$ and $e'$ share a vertex of~$B$.
-In this case pick arcs $a_1$, $a_2$ according to Fig.~\ref{fig:equiv} on the right, utilizing that $b \ge 3$.
-Now $a \sim a_1$ and $a_2 \sim a'$ according to the first case and, clearly, $a_1 \sim a_2$.
-This finishes the proof. \end{proof}
+In this case pick arcs $h_1$, $h_2$ according to the right part of Fig.~\ref{fig:equiv}, utilizing that $b \ge 3$.
+Now $h \sim h_1$ and $h_2 \sim h'$ according to the first case.
+This shows that $h_1 \sim h_2$ and completes the proof. \end{proof}

-\paragraph{Remark:} It is known that highly arc-transitive digraph with universal reachability relation does not exist if $d^+ \ne d^-$ \cite{praeger_homomorphic_1997} neither if $d^+ = d^-$ is a prime \cite{cameron_infinite_1993}.
-Whenever $d^+ = d^-$ is not a prime, it can be written as $(a-1)(b-1)$ for $a, b \ge 3$, so our construction provides an example of such digraph.
+\paragraph{Remark:} It is known that highly arc-transitive digraphs with universal reachability relation do not exist if indegrees $d^-$ and outdegrees $d^+$ are not the same \cite{praeger_homomorphic_1991}, and neither they exist if $d^+ = d^-$ is a prime \cite{cameron_praeger_wormald_1993}.
+However, whenever $d^+ = d^-$ is not a prime, it can be written as $(a-1)(b-1)$ for $a, b \ge 3$, so Theorem \ref{main} provides an example of such a digraph.

-Note that the structure of the graph $G_{a,b}$ can also be described as follows.
-Consider a partitioning of~$K_{a,a(b-1)}$ into $a$ copies of a star, $K_{1,b-1}$; we call these copies $S_1$, \dots, $S_b$.
+Note that the structure of the digraph $G_{a,b}$ can also be described as follows.
+Consider a partition of the vertices of~$K_{a,a(b-1)}$ into $a$ copies of a star, $K_{1,b-1}$.
+Let us denote these copies by $S_1$, \dots, $S_a$.
 We let $H$ be $K_{a,a(b-1)} - \cup_i E(S_i)$.
-Then we take countably many copies of~$H$ and glue them (in a ``tree-like'' fashion) on the sets corresponding to some~$S_i$.
+Then we take countably many copies of~$H$ and glue them together (in a tree-like fashion) by identifying in pairs the sets corresponding to some of the~$S_i$'s.
 From this description it is immediate that $G_{a,b}$ has universal reachability relation.